developerforce/Force.com-JavaScript-REST-Toolkit/README.markdown

 	    <p>The first account I see is <span id="accountname"></span>.</p>
 	</apex:page>

-A more fully featured sample is provided in [RemoteTKExample.page](Force.com-JavaScript-REST-Toolkit/blob/master/RemoteTKExample.page).
+More fully featured samples are provided in [RemoteTKExample.page](Force.com-JavaScript-REST-Toolkit/blob/master/RemoteTKExample.page) and  [RemoteTKMobile.page](Force.com-JavaScript-REST-Toolkit/blob/master/RemoteTKMobile.page).

 Using ForceTK in a Visualforce page
 -----------------------------------